illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 ```

 We've also distributed a bash script `run_all_mcontest.sh` to run all testers.
 We design the script so that you can
 easily test your malloc implementation.
-Here is how you use the script
+Here is how you use the script:

 ```
 ./run_all_mcontest.sh
 ```

-It will automatically make clean and make again.
-And then run each test cases in _testers_ folder.
+It will automatically make clean and make again, and then run each test case in the _testers_ folder.
 If you want to skip
-some test cases, you can do
+some test cases, you can do:

 ```
 ./run_all_mcontest.sh -s 1 2 3